meuter/citizenshell/README.md

 assert sh("echo Hello World") == "Hello World"
 ```

-you can instanciat a `LocalShell` for more complex cases:
+you can instanciate a `LocalShell` for more complex cases:

 ```python
 from citizenshell import LocalShell